alealrom/product_card_component/README.md

 ## Overview

-The challenge was to build out QR Code Component and get it looking as close to the design as possible.
+The challenge was to build out Product Card Component and get it looking as close to the design as possible.

 ### Screenshot